It had its time of glory in the past. In ancient Greece, philosophy

 Everyone should know about the Sokal affair, an episode of the Science Wars:

-"The physicist Alan Sokal submitted
+"The physicist Alan Sokal

-Hermeneutics of Quantum Gravity” proposing that quantum gravity is
+Transformative Hermeneutics of Quantum Gravity” proposing that

-postmodernist criticisms of scientific objectivity.
-Social Text published
+quantum physics supports postmodernist criticisms of scientific

-the article in the Spring/Summer “Science Wars” issue in May 1996.
+Spring/Summer “Science Wars” issue in May 1996.
+Later, in the

-Physicist Experiments With Cultural Studies”, Prof. Sokal
+Experiments With Cultural Studies”, Prof. Sokal exposed his

-exposed his parody-article, “Transgressing the Boundaries” as an
+parody-article, “Transgressing the Boundaries” as an experiment

-experiment testing the intellectual rigor of an academic journal that would
+testing the intellectual rigor of an academic journal that would

 “publish an article liberally salted with nonsense if (a) it